BeatblockTools/BeatblockPlusLauncher/README.md

 # Usage
 - Download [BeatblockPlus](https://github.com/BeatblockTools/BeatblockPlus)
-- Unzip the launcher inside the Mods folder.
+- Download [the launcher](https://github.com/BeatblockTools/BeatblockPlusLauncher/releases/latest) and unzip it inside the Mods folder.
 - Add `--disable-console` to your startup arguments.
 - Every time you start the game, you will be asked to select the launch option.